adelehedrick/Fall-2016-CSCI-3055U/content/blog/first-clojure-repl.md

 ## Before We Begin

 Have you installed Leiningen?
 It is a requirement of running the lein repl!
-If you have no idea what I am saying you can head on over to the Setting Up Clojure page
+If you have no idea what I am saying you can head on over to the [Setting Up Clojure]({{< ref "blog/setting-up-clojure.md" >}}) post

 ## Your First REPL